jennschiffer/slack-glitch-app-unfurl/SETUP.md

 Navigate to the 'OAuth & Permissions' page and under 'Redirect URLs' add your  project URL followed by '/auth/grant' - use your publish URL (click 'Show') which has the format 'https://project-name.gomix.me'.
 So for our example app, the URL is: 'https://slack-bot.gomix.me/auth/grant'.
 Click "Save URLs."

 ## Step 3: Copy Across the Slack Tokens
 Now go to the 'Basic Information page' and go to the 'App Credentials' section.
 You want to copy these details into your project's `.env` file.
 This is a file that securely stores your app credentials.
 There are entries for `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET`.
 Copy and paste the entries from the App Credentials page for Client ID and Client Secret against the variable names.
-In step 4 you'll get your `SLACK_OAUTH_ACCESS_TOKEN`.

 ## Step 4: Enable the Events API and Verify Your URL endpoint
 Go to the 'Event Subscriptions' page.
 Here you need to enable event subscriptions for your app by toggling the button to 'on'.
 Then you want to verify your project URL to use those events.
 Copy and paste your project's published URL into the 'Request URL' box (again it will have the format 'https://project-name.gomix.me').
 You should get a verified message, indicating it successfully reached your project.